Engee documentation

 To enable this property, set the RangeMethod property to FFT.

-By default: Auto.
+By default: Auto

-• Data type:* char
+Data type: char

-DopplerFFTLength -.
-FFT length for Doppler processing
+DopplerFFTLength is the length of the FFT for Doppler processing

 Details